Autodoc

-AUTODOC SE is an e-commerce company selling auto parts and related products in 27 European countries, a source of information on automotive spare parts and vehicle maintenance.
+AUTODOC SE is an e-commerce company selling auto parts and related products in 27 European countries.
 Its main customers are individuals and smaller workshops.
+The company sells via its online shops, mobile app, AUTODOC MARKETPLACE, and third-party marketplaces.

 History

 AUTODOC was founded in 2008 as E&S Pkwteile GmbH by Alexej Erdle, Max Wegner, and Vitalij Kungel.
 In its early years, the company was located in Berlin-Weißensee.
-Since 2010, its office and logistics spaces have been based in Berlin-Lichtenberg.
 Expansion into Austria and Switzerland began in 2011, followed by entry into the UK, France, Italy, and Spain in 2012.

 In 2015, the company rebranded as AUTODOC GmbH.
 By 2016, its annual revenue exceeded €100 million, and in 2017, it surpassed €250 million.
 In 2018, AUTODOC expanded its product range to include spare parts for trucks and other commercial vehicles.
-In 2021, the company's annual revenue exceeded €1 billion.

 In 2018, the company was recognized by the Financial Times as one of the fastest-growing companies in Europe based on revenue.

 In 2019, AUTODOC signed a partnership with TecAlliance, a data company, to integrate B2B platform Order Manager, a multifunctional tool for the entire process from order to invoice.

+In September 2021, AUTODOC changed its legal form from a GmbH to an Aktiengesellschaft (AG).
+Since November 2022, the company has operated as AUTODOC SE (Societas Europaea).

+The company's annual revenue exceeded €1 billion for the first time in 2021.

+In 2024, AUTODOC had an annual revenue of around €1.6 billion.

+In 2025, the company sold 72.5 million items (up 12.4% from 16.8 million in 2024), with a total of 18.9 million orders, and 9.3 million active customers (up 10.4% from 8.4 million in 2024).

+Between 2024 and 2025, the total number of customers increased by 16.9%, bringing the total number of customers since the company's foundation in 2008 to 30 million.

+In 2026, AUTODOC received the German Onlineshop Award for the third consecutive year, achieving a rating of 9 out of 10 across the categories of Marketing & Design, Usability, and Customer Service & Customer Experience.

+Operations and logistics

+AUTODOC operates in 27 European countries and employs more than 5,000 people across 13 locations, including the headquarters in Berlin, a tech hub in Lisbon, Portugal, and further locations in.
+Belgium, the Czech Republic, France, Germany, Italy, Kazakhstan, Luxembourg, Moldova, the Netherlands, Poland, Portugal, Ukraine, and the United Kingdom.

-The company's largest logistics center is located in Szczecin, Poland, which opened in 2018 and expanded with a semi-automated distribution center in September 2020.
-In December 2022, a new logistics center was completed with 40,000 square meters of warehouse space.
+The company’s logistical infrastructure is centred around four hubs, with the largest in Szczecin, Poland, major regional warehouses in Cheb, Czech Republic, and Berlin, Germany, and a distribution centre serving the Western European market in Ghent, Belgium.
+The Szczecin logistics centre was opened in 2018 and expanded with a semi-automated distribution centre in September 2020.
+In December 2022, a new logistics centre was completed with 40,000 m² of warehouse space, bringing the company's total warehouse area in Szczecin to approximately 70,000 m².

-In September 2021, AUTODOC changed its legal form from a GmbH to a public limited company.
-Since November 2022, the company operates as AUTODOC SE (Societas Europaea).
-AUTODOC has locations in Germany, Poland, Italy, Czech Republic, Ukraine, Spain, Moldova, France, and Portugal.

-In 2023, AUTODOC's revenue grew to 1.3 billion euros.

-In 2024, AUTODOC achieved sales of around 1.6 billion euros.
+An average of 200,000 units per day were shipped from the company's warehouses in 2025.